 The commissioners expressed their entire satisfaction with the ship and her equipment.
 The emigrant fittings are so contrived as to be readily converted into second-class berths on the voyage home, when the Undaunted, which has a suitable saloon, ladies' cabin, &c., will commence her duties on the line as a passenger ship.
 The emigration to Australia from England during the month of May has been 7959 people, being an increase of 5290 over the corresponding month of last year."

 GGGM Agnes became pregnant in late Jan 1858 just five months after arriving in the colony.
 Agnes, a 22 year old single mother, gave birth to GGM Margaret Macfarlan Allan Cunningham in Prahran on 31 Oct 1858.
-The middle name of Agnes’ daughter, 'Allan' does not seem to have originated in her family tree.
+The origins of the middle names of Agnes’ daughter, Margaret Mcfarlane Allan Cunningham are explained above (see 179.5)

 We have no idea how long the relationship lasted between GGGP Agnes Cunningham and Alexander Macfarlane, or why the relationship ended.
 Just over a decade after the birth of his daughter, Alexander Macfarlane returned to the U.K. and lived there from the early 1870's to the end of his life in 1909.
 Alexander was a family minded person and took the trouble to keep in contact with several members of his extended family who had migrated to Australia.
 From his will we know he felt a 'connection' with dozens of other people (family and friends) in Scotland, Australia and Jamaica.
 We also know, that he not only knew of daughter GGM Margaret's birth, but also the name of her husband after she married, his occupation and their address.
 He must have kept in contact with Agnes at least for a while (or had other people do so).